robmats555/AMS362_HW2/README.md

-The requirements to run the Strassen program are numpy and pandas for Python.
+The requirements to run the Strassen.py file are numpy and pandas.
-The requirements to run the Naive program are a compiler for C++ and iostream, random, chrono, and fstream (Those should already be there, but just for thoroughness)
+The requirements to compile the Naive.cpp file are a compiler for C++ and iostream, random, chrono, and fstream (Those should already be there, but just for thoroughness).
+The requirements to run the CoronaCases.py program are matplotlib, numpy, random, and math libraries.

 # Problem #1